Place du Royaume

 Place du Royaume is regional shopping mall located in the Chicoutimi district of Saguenay, Quebec, Canada.
 It is the largest mall in the Saguenay–Lac-Saint-Jean and contains 160 stores.

 The anchors are Canadian Tire, Walmart, Winners, Best Buy, Cinéma Odyssée, Sports Experts/Hockey Expert/Atmosphère, Pharmaprix, L'Équipeur, Urban Planet, Bouclair, H&M, and Yellow.
 Many retailers are there, including Reitmans, Tommy Hilfiger, Jack & Jones, Laura, and La Senza, among others.
 Near the cinema, there is a food court with restaurants such as Tim Hortons, McDonald's, Sushi Shop, KFC, Au vieux Duluth Express, and Sukiyaki.

-The mall is located right face to Place du Saguenay, another shopping centre with anchor stores l'Aubainerie, Clément and IGA Extra (in the former Zellers location).
+The mall is located right face to Place du Saguenay, another shopping centre with anchor stores l'Aubainerie, Clément, and IGA Extra (in the former Zellers location).

 History

 The mall opened in August 1973 with 75 stores and anchors Woolco and Steinberg's.
-Four years after its opening, the mall had doubled size and added a the Bay store.
+Four years after its opening, the mall had doubled size and added the Bay store.

 Steinberg's became Parade in 1985, another brand of Steinberg's, which in turn changed in 1987 for Super Marché Avantage, also a brand of Steinberg's.
 In the early 1990s, Héritage took the space of the former Steinberg's but sold a portion of it which is now occupied by other stores.
 Héritage made room for Provigo in 1996.
 Future Shop now occupies the former space of Provigo.